Menu

 Human Research Program Risks: (1) Cardiovascular:Risk of Cardiovascular Adaptations Contributing to Adverse Mission Performance and Health Outcomes

-(2) Immune:Risk of Adverse Health Event Due to Altered Immune Response
+(2) Immune:Risk of In Mission Impacts, Adverse Health Events or Long-Term Health Impacts due to Altered Immune Response

-Human Research Program Gaps: (1) CV-102:Determine whether space radiation induces cardiovascular structural and functional changes and/or oxidative stress & damage (OSaD)/inflammation, that can contribute to development of disease.
+Human Research Program Gaps: (1) CV-102:Determine whether space radiation induces cardiovascular structural and functional adaptations and/or oxidative stress and damage (OSaD)/inflammation that contribute to an increased risk of a cardiovascular event or and disease.

-(2) CV-103:Determine whether the combined effects of relevant deep-space radiation and weightlessness induce additive or synergistic effects on the cardiovascular system, and whether it is of concern for development of disease.
+(2) CV-103:Determine whether the combined effects of space radiation and altered gravity induce additive or synergistic effects on the cardiovascular system that contribute to an increased risk of a cardiovascular event or and disease.

 (3) IM-101:Evaluate the effects of deep-space radiation on immune dysfunction, as an additional hazard to the effects of psychophysiological stress and weightlessness.